unaizafaiz/load_balancers_cloudsimplus/README.md

 - Number of Hosts:  1000
 - Number of Cloudlets:  500

-**Allocation Policies**
+####Allocation Policies:
-- VM Allocation Policy - VMs are allocated to Hosts using VMAllocationPolicySimple provided by Cloudsim Plus
+- VM Allocation Policy: VMs are allocated to Hosts using VMAllocationPolicySimple provided by Cloudsim Plus
-- VM Scheduling Policy - VMs are scheduled to run using VmSchedulerTimeShared provided by Cloudsim Plus
+- VM Scheduling Policy: VMs are scheduled to run using VmSchedulerTimeShared provided by Cloudsim Plus
-- Cloudlet Scheduling Policy - Cloudlets are scheduled to run on VMs using CloudletSchedulerSpaceShared provided by Cloudsim Plus
+- Cloudlet Scheduling Policy: Cloudlets are scheduled to run on VMs using CloudletSchedulerSpaceShared provided by Cloudsim Plus
 	  - We also tested our simulation with CloudletSchedulerTimeShared but random algorithm was taking a longer time to terminate.
 Hence, we concluded that Space Shared was a better choice
-- CPU Utilization Model - Cloudlets use UtilizationModelFull where they always utilize an allocated resources from its Vm at 100% all the time
+- CPU Utilization Model: Cloudlets use UtilizationModelFull where they always utilize an allocated resources from its Vm at 100% all the time
 	  - We experimented with our other CPU utilization models using planetlab trace files.
 Interestingly, using this model, Random Load Balancer performed better than the other 2 Load Balancers.
 The results were not very impressive after using planetlab tracefiles.
 One reason for this we thought would be that our tracefiles always had >= 100% utilization of CPU and hence, couldn't perform well.
 However, it could simulate real-world scenario where there are native processes and programs running on VMs too.
 	  - We also built our own CPU Utilization model that utilizes 50% of the allocated resources all the time.
 We found that this incurred a higher cost when compared to other utilization models across all the load balancers

 **Evalution of the simulation:**
 We did not apply regression analysis as the prediction of cost as well as execution time based on some cloudlet's unseen cloudlet length and/or VM/Host characteristics would be redundant as that is what Cloudsim Plus is built for.